ori229/Translation-Utils/README.md

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine

-"cd" to Translation-Utils folder in PowerShell and run:
+"cd" to main folder in PowerShell and run:

 Unblock-File *.ps1

 Unblock-File utils\\*.ps1

+"cd" to the folder where you placed the dll file and run:

+Unblock-File Oracle.ManagedDataAccess.dll

+If you didn't install Eclipse yet, you don't have "svn".
+You can install "svn" by running AlmaDevInstallation.exe

 Right-click on the Export-Excel file and choose "Run with PowerShell"